BlasBenito/distantia/README.md

 </table>

-The computation of dissimlarity between two sequences requires several steps.
+The computation of dissimilarity between two multivariate sequences requires several steps.

 **1. Computation of a distance matrix** among the samples of both sequences.
 It is computed by the **distanceMatrix** function, which